alperkan1/BATTEL-SHIP-PJ3-/README.md

 The image of the ship was taken from https://www.asciiart.eu/vehicles/boats.

 ### Acknowledgments
-Thank you to my tutor Adegbenga Adeye for the insperation and help.
+Thank you to my tutor Adegbenga Adeye for the inspiration and help.